Oratory of Saint Philip Neri: North America

 A number of Oratories have associated with the congregation, a community of lay people called the Secular Oratory.

 South Africa

 The first Oratory in South Africa was founded in Oudtshoorn in 1997.
 The Port Elizabeth Oratory celebrated its inaugural Mass on 15 August 2008.

 Australia

 In 2011, work towards establishing the first Australian Congregation of the Oratory of St. Philip Neri was conceived.
 The community-in-formation was welcomed to Brisbane by Archbishop Mark Coleridge, and is supported by the Fathers of the London, Oxford and Toronto Oratories.
 The Brisbane Oratory in Formation is based at Mary Immaculate Church, Annerley, in the Annerley Ekibin parish.

-Oratorian saints and blesseds
+Oratorian Saints, Blesseds, and other holy people

 Note that feast days of blesseds are only celebrated by permission in specific dioceses or religious congregations and not throughout the whole Roman Rite.